 - What are the limitations of Live Connect?

 After setup, you might have to wait sometime for the initial fetch to happen.
 This depends upon the amount of data to be imported into Zoho Analytics and also the response time of your Amazon Aurora MySQL server.
 You will receive an email notification once the import is complete.
 If you access the Workspace before the initial fetch, it will not display any data.

 Yes.
 Follow the below steps to import data into an existing database:

 - Open the Workspace into which you wish to import the data.

 - Click the Import Data button in the Explorer tab.

 Configuring the import will be similar to the steps followed in this presentation.

-5. Will foreign keys defined between my tables in Amazon RDS - Amazon Aurora database be linked in Zoho Analytics as well?
+5. Will foreign keys defined between my tables in Amazon Aurora MySQL database be linked in Zoho Analytics as well?

 No, the tables will not be directly linked in Zoho Analytics.
 However, you can link two or more tables in Zoho Analytics using the Look-up feature.
 Click here to learn about look-up.

 We have plans to fetch the foreign key details from Amazon RDS and automatically link those tables in Zoho Analytics using lookup columns in the future.